-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Slovenia (SVN) 30-Mar-2020 (Last updated: 28-Apr-2020) On 30 March, movements of people were restricted to their home municipality Temperature screenings have been introduced in Ljubijana airport and additional measures are planned for land border control.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Slovakia (SVK) 29-Apr-2020 (Last updated: 29-Apr-2020) Three international airports have been closed.
+Border controls have been introduced.
+'Mandatory 14-day quarantine for all people coming from abroad in facilities of the Ministry of Interior.
+A ban on the organization of sports, social and cultural events until further notice.
+The Slovak Republic declared a state of emergency from the 16th of March onwards, ordering the closure of all schools and shops except food stores, pharmacies, banks, petrol stations and post offices.
+Food stores are open every day from 9am to 11pm only for seniors (65+) Every Sunday all food shops and drugstores will be closed.
+Some shops will be allowed to open as of March 30, if they follow strict hygiene rules.
+(The list of shops includes for example opticians, leasing companies, IT services or gardening shops).
+The exit plan is divided into four phases, whose timing will depend on the progress of infection rate.
+The first phase from April 22 allowed to open all shops and premises offering services measuring up to 300 square metres, car showrooms, markets and specific sport playgrounds are open under strict conditions.
+Fast foods, banks, post offices may be open on Sunday.
+The second stage will enter into force on 6 May at the earliest. emergency will apply also to social care facilities providing health care.
+Three hospitals should be earmarked for the treatment of COVID-19.
+In other hospitals there should be separate pavilions dedicated for the treatment of COVID-19.
+Preventive examinations and vaccination of children are temporarily suspended.
+From the end of March, people's body temperature will be checked when entering hospitals, shops, factories, or other places Slovenia (SVN) 30-Mar-2020 (Last updated: 28-Apr-2020) On 30 March, movements of people were restricted to their home municipality Temperature screenings have been introduced in Ljubljana airport and additional measures are planned for land border control.
 Border control has been introduced for Italy.
 Update 30-3.
 The priority was changed to reserved access, while pensioners were no longer admitted after 10am.
 Moreover, shoppers became obliged to wear facemasks and protective gloves.
-A mandatory requirement also for entering indoor public spaces. shops, bars and An army filed hospital has been deployed in Ljubljana.
+A mandatory requirement also for entering indoor public spaces.
+All, except grocery, shops, bars and restaurants, hotels, and services establishments have been shut down.
+Petrol stations and pharmacies remain open.
+Grocery shops must be open from 8am to 8pm.
+Until 10 am, priority must be given to vulnerable groups, including the elderly, pregnant women and disabled persons.
+An army filed hospital has been deployed in Ljubljana.
 In addition, health professionals are prohibited from travelling abroad and their right to leave and strike is restricted.
 The government has set maximum prices for protective medical gear and other medical equipment The state-owned export and development bank will make additional funding, totaling 2% % of GDP, available.